Helping Zoos Victoria protect their animals

 Endeavours that will surely benefit not only similar sanctuaries but also the animals.
 As Andrea clarified, ‘all zoos need to use mechanical and electrical systems to keep their exhibits running and healthy for animals.
 With that comes the risk of creating an extra problem where the animal’s wellbeing is reduced because it’s being exposed to unusual signals in its environment.
 Understanding and mitigating the risk will result in a better outcome for the animals.’

-For comprehensive advice on acoustics electromagnetic vibrations, connect with one of our consultants today.
+For comprehensive advice on acoustics electromagnetic fields, connect with one of our consultants today.